All People of Conscience…

 Please support the victims of organized terror in Parachinar, Pakistan

 The humanitarian crisis in Parachinar demands urgent action.
-We can’t afford to sit idle and wait for the Pakistani state to attend to its responsibilities.
-Thousands of people are literally on the verge of death.
+We can’t afford to sit idle by and wait for the Pakistani state to attend to its responsibilities.
+Thousands of people are on the verge of death.
 The objective of the protracted, low-scale ethnic cleansing is to drive them out of their ancestral lands.
 The brave people of Parachinar have been able to defend themselves for many years now.
-But their capacities are nothing compared to the organized terror machinery of their opponents.
-Their plight is indeed desperate.
+But their capacities can't be compared to the organized terror machinery of their opponents.
+They are in desperate need of our help.
 In the name of God and in the name of humanity, please come forward and help your brothers and sisters in need.

 - Concerned Citizens of Pakistan